 I would raise fiber goats whether I made money on them or not.
 I love our goats, and I love working with fiber in all its forms.
-It is incredibly interesting to me to work with a product from its very roots (the goat) to a finished useable product, (a pair of socks, sweaters, blanket etc.)
+It is incredibly interesting to me to work with a product from its very roots (the goat) to a finished usable product, (a pair of socks, sweaters, blanket etc.)

-But the nice thing is that you can, in fact make a profit from fiber animals.
+But the nice thing is that you can, in fact, make a profit from fiber animals.
 In particular, Angora goats.
 Goats are cost efficient in that they eat a similar amount to sheep and other fiber animals, but produce twice as much fiber.

 In this post I’d like to:

 - To show the cost breakdown of keeping 1 goat for a year

 - Show what 1 goat can produce in a year